caiwan/wimm2/README.md

 ## Development stuff

 Any contribution ot this project is welcomed, and appreciated, however there isn't any developer guideline set at this moment.

+- For python static code analysis an style check we use `flake8`, however it's not fully configured.

 ### Running tests